-(Data 8) Now the minutes feel like hours
+(Data 8) Now the minutes feel like hours (Data 9) And the hours feel like days

-(Data 9) And the hours feel like days The analysis of each simile found in the lyric of "Long distance" song by Bruno Mars presents following:
+The analysis of each simile found in the lyric of "Long distance" song by Bruno Mars presents following:

 Data 8.
-Now the minutes feel like hours Reason:
+Now the minutes feel like hours.
 In the data taken from the lyric of "Long distance" song by Bruno Mars, the first sentence that contains simile was "Now the minutes feel like hours".
-This sentence "Now the minutes feel like hours" found in line 19th of the lyric of "Long distance" song and has been considered as simile in the data, since the sentence met the criteria to be called as simile based on the explanation provided in the section of methodology.
-One of the criteria to be classified as simile is when involved parables the sentence bv integrating words such as like and as.
+This sentence "Now the minutes feel like hours" found straight through my brain".
+This sentence "Take a in line 19th of the lyric of "Long distance" song and has been considered as simile in the data, since the (Data 11) sentence met the criteria to be called as simile based on the explanation provided in the section of methodology.
+One of the criteria to be classified as simile is when the sentence involved parables by integrating words such as like and as.
 Moreover, in the sentence "Now the minutes feel like hours" contains parable by using feels like.
 Two different notions of time - minutes and hours - have been compared and contrasted.
-In this lyric of "Long distance" song, Bruno Mars wanted to explicate how hard to be someone who in are love when experiencing a long-distance relationship with the loved one by using a simile in the sentence "Now the minutes feel like hours".
+In this lyric of "Long distance" song, Bruno Mars wanted to explicate how hard to be someone who are in love when experiencing a long-distance relationship with the loved one by using a simile in the sentence "Now the minutes feel like hours".
 Someone needs to put forth a significant amount of effort to see the love one when going through a long-distance relationship.

 Data 9.
-And the hours like days Reason:
+And the hours like days.
 The last sentence in the lyric of "Long distance" song that is considered as simile in the data was "And the hours like days".
 This sentence "And the hours like days" found in line 20th of lyric of "Long distance" song.
 The explanation of why this sentence fallen into the category of simile in the data is because the sentence matched the description of being a simile based on the criteria provided in methodology section.
 This sentence "And the hours like days" contains parable by using like.
-Similar to the justification of the previous simile, simile was used by Bruno Mars to express how difficult it is to be in a long-distance relationship with a loved one by saying, "Now the minutes hours". seem like Long-distance relationships need a significant amount of work on the part of the couple in order to maintain their romance, and Bruno Mars expresses it with simile in this lyric.
+Similar to the justification of the previous simile, simile was used by Bruno Mars to express how difficult it is to be in a long-distance relationship with a loved one by saying, "Now the minutes seem like hours".
+Longdistance relationships need a significant amount of work on the part of the couple in order to maintain their romance, and Bruno Mars expresses it with simile in this lyric.